manheraa/NLP/README.md

 ## Task Catagorization
 Task Categorization is a project that classifies tasks into predefined categories based on their descriptions.
 It utilizes machine learning techniques to automate task classification, improving efficiency and accuracy.

-## Features
-- Automatic classification of tasks into categories
-- Preprocessing of textual task descriptions
-- Model training and evaluation
 ## Installation of Task Catagorization app
 ```bash
 pip install -r requirements.txt